uncms-dev/uncms/docs/README.md

 UnCMS is a developer's CMS toolkit for Django emphasising simplicity, speed, and familiarity.

-## Requirements
+## System requirements

-UnCMS works best with a PostgreSQL database.
+UnCMS works with the major open source databases supported by Django.
-Other databases probably work, but have not been extensively tested.
+PostgreSQL is recommended, but MySQL and SQLite pass the comprehensive test suite, so will also work fine.

 ## Installation